ngageoint/opensphere/docs/getting_started.rst

 .. code-block:: none

-  $ npm run build               # generates the compiled application
+  $ npm run build               # generates the production application
-  $ npm run build:debug         # generates the debug application and runs webpack in watch mode
+  $ npm run dev                 # generates the dev application and runs webpack in watch mode
   $ npm run test                # runs the unit tests
   $ npm run test:debug          # runs the unit tests with a configuration more suited to debugging
   $ npm run apidoc              # generates api documentation